Crystal Care Chart: Water, Sun & Cleaning by Stone

 - Salt and salt water.
 Abrasive, corrodes findings, dries elastic.
 Not recommended on any BE. strand.

 - Household chemicals.
 Bleach, ammonia and acidic cleaners can etch surfaces and attack porous stones.
+Everyday cosmetics are a separate case: perfume, lotion and sunscreen mainly affect residue, fittings and softer surfaces.

 - Dry-wiping soft stones.
 Below Mohs 7, dust (quartz) in a dry cloth slowly scratches; clean with water instead.